yannickycpan/oxford-engs-AIML-cwm/index.md

  - Optimization
  - Neural Networks

-The course content is adapted from the previous instructor's course [website] (https://naeemullah-khan.github.io/CWM2022/).
+The course content is adapted from the previous instructor's course [website](https://naeemullah-khan.github.io/CWM2022/).

 ## Instructors